midonis/terminal/README.md

 # 👾 Terminal

-Determine your Terminal size with node.
+Determine your Terminal size with Node.js.

 ## Introduction